 On average, some 200 MSU students are assisted annually through the university’s Block by Block program, which enables students to receive dining hall meals donated by other students and MSU’s dining partner, Aramark.
 Bully’s Pantry will make a significant impact on MSU students by providing food and necessities like toiletry items when they need it most.
 Through this program, Mississippi State can lessen the financial stressors some students face daily, allowing them to focus on the important goal of attaining their college degree.

-At Mississippi State, we are a family, and Bully’s Closet and Pantry is just another way we are taking care of one another.
+At Mississippi State, we are a family, and Bully’s Pantry is just another way we are taking care of what matters.
 Hail State!